 Email marketing has a bad wrap.
 A lot of people see the emails that they get from different brands as spam, but email marketing automation is one of the best and most effective customer retention tools for e-commerce retailers in particular.
 Why?
 Because you can effectively use this tool to sell merchandise passively.
+Make use of an email checker tool to be sure that your emails are safely delivered.

 However, you need to know what type of email speaks to the different customers you are targeting.
 You only figure that out through prioritizing separate email types and testing their effectiveness.